anderson-aristotle/sql/README.md

 Create a table to hold information about ingredients.
 Use the first row of `data/ingredients.csv` for the names of the columns other than `id`.
 Use `scripts/cookbook/000_create_table_ingredients.sql` to store the SQL statement.

-Once you've created the table `ingredients`, create the table `books` from the demonstration.

 ## Adding Rows to a Table